UKPLab/CARE/content-server/README.md

 (Note: The first run will take some time...)

     make dev     # Build everything and start content-server
+    # OR for individual dev builds:
+    make frontend_dev
+    make nlp_dev

+You can start the docker environment with

+    make docker

 Also the Hypothesis Server should be running.
 You can start it with (in an additional terminal in directory content-server):